luka-dev/playwright-task-server/README.md

 ## Look into [secret-agent-task-server](https://github.com/luka-dev/secret-agent-task-server), php helper lib soon.
 ### Why?
 Main reasons is...
 ### - SecretAgent provide more stable, patched version of Chrome (not Chromium)
-### - SecretAgent contains builded-in a lot of techics to make headless browser udetectabe for bot detectors.
+### - SecretAgent contains builded-in a lot of techics to make headless browser undetectabe for bot detectors.
 >
 #